andriusavenido/EchoType/README.md

 # EchoType
-Typing Website where you can verse echoes
+Typing Website where you can verse echoes (typing records of other players)